This story was originally published and last updated .

 - Want a quick and easy way to see a list of things you copied on your Chromebook?
 Enable this new Chrome flag to bring an experimental clipboard manager to Chrome OS.
 After copying text or photos to the clipboard, pressing Search + V will show the clipboard.
 Selecting from the menu will paste the content to the active window.

-- Your Chromebook gives you different options for connecting to the web, but not every network provides unlimited access to data.
+- Your Chromebook gives you different options for connecting to the web, but not every network provides unlimited data access.
 Chrome OS used to let you specify if a network was metered or not, but it went away due to pending issues.
 Enable this Chrome flag to bring the toggle back.

-App grid ghost shows you where the app icon will be placed after lifting your finger.
+App grid ghost shows you where the app icon will go after lifting your finger.

-- Let's be honest, moving apps to different pages in the Chrome OS launcher feels slippery and unpolished.
+- Moving apps to different pages in the Chrome OS launcher feels slippery and unpolished.
 To improve the launcher's usability, Google is working on a new paging UI, making it easy to see where your app icons are going when moving them around.
-Enable this Chrome flag to see some of the improvements the developers are working on.
+Enable this Chrome flag to see some of its improvements to the launcher.

 Launcher app paging makes dragging apps to different pages less frustrating.

 - The current Alt-Tab experience can be annoying, especially when several applications open across multiple virtual desks.
 Enable this Chrome flag to limit Alt-Tab to the active desk.

 - Similar to the Alt-Tab experience, but for apps that appear on the shelf.
 Enable this Chrome flag to limit shelf apps to the active desk.

 - Currently, Chrome OS doesn't offer a quick and easy way to activate picture-in-picture.
 Enabling this Chrome flag puts a picture-in-picture button in the media controls so you can quickly break videos out into a floating window.